 The New Trainee being instructed in Watching Intently.

-Workshop Dog got sick and also succumbed to The Vet.
-The New Trainee is too young to tutor a successor, so she now lies alone in the Special Beanbag at night.
+Workshop Dog II got sick and also succumbed to The Vet.
+Trainee II is too young to tutor a successor, so she now lies alone in the Special Beanbag at night.
 She too dutifully waits at the bedroom door of a morning quietly letting us know of her presence until The Bell of Adulation and Caresses sounds and she springs onto the bed.

 But this isn’t enough for a dog in a family of increasingly spoilt dogs, so having now graduated to the lofty appointment of Shed Dog, it was soon proposed she had earned herself a new bed to replace the flat and sorry looking Special Beanbag.
-There’s not as much to occupy a dog in a little shed as there was in a large shop, so why an indolent and already overly pampered dog should deserve such a concession eludes me.
+Why an indolent and already overly pampered dog should deserve such a concession eludes me.
 Natheless…

 The new bed frame

-A hammock, frame and cushion design was agreed upon for The New Bed that wouldn’t be too taxing on me, yet wouldn’t look out of place in the living room.
+A hammock, frame and cushion design was agreed upon for The New Bed that wouldn’t look out of place in the living room.
 So I bought four shiny brass cup castors and turned four short mahogany Regency-ish legs on the lathe to suit them.
 Mortises were bored in the legs with a 1″ Forstner bit to accept the round side rails.

 The castors were cheap reproductions and not of particularly good quality – probably made somewhere on the subcontinent.
 I fettled them so they’d at least work properly and then banished them to the Bucket of Wrath to take on some colour and age.